GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 15. Test premium gating for notes and comments
 16. Confirm navigation behavior for logged-in vs logged-out users
 17. Test dashboard redirect functionality
+18. Verify shared page readonly behavior
+19. Confirm no "Create Your Own" elements on shared pages
+20. Test readonly styling for notes and comments

 ## NEW: Database Integration Requirements